cneuro/eslint-config-functional/README.md

 ## Disclaimer

-This is an exhaustive and **opinionated** ESLint config that enforces consistent usage of ES6 & [strict](https://typescript-eslint.io/linting/configs/#strict) Typescript [functional programming](https://en.wikipedia.org/wiki/Functional_programming) paradigms.
+This is an exhaustive and **opinionated** ESLint config that enforces consistent usage of ES6 & [strict](https://typescript-eslint.io/linting/configs/#strict) Typescript non-OOP paradigms.
 It encourages adherence to best practices and restricts certain language features that are prone to anti-patterns.

 Notable linting rules include:

 - `class` declarations are disallowed
 - `interface` declarations are disallowed
 - Only `enum` non-literal declarations are allowed
-- Only `const` variable declarations are allowed
 - Object keys and component props are sorted alphabetically

 ## Installation